informalsystems/hermes/guide/src/transactions.md

 The main purpose of these commands is to support development and testing, and continuous integration.
 These CLIs take quite a few parameters and they are explained in the individual sub-sections.

-At a high level, most CLI has the following format/ usage:
+At a high level, most commands have the following format/ usage:

 ```shell
    hermes tx raw <ibc-datagram> <dst-chain-id> <src-chain-id> [<dst-obj-id> <src-obj-id>]*